Chapter 11

 Liane shook her head.

 "I don't want to talk about it, Luke.
-It's not that I don't want to tell you, but I'm scared they will put me there again, if they would hear that I told you about it.
+It's not that I don't want to tell you, but I'm scared they will bring me there again, if they would hear that I told you about it.
 It was a horrible experience."

 "You mean, you've been tortured somehow?"
 Luke asked very seriously.